OS-Development/ScriptedAgents/README.md

-scriptedagents
+Scripted Agents
 ==============

-Repository for Scripted Agents for Opensim Based Worlds
+This is a Repository for Scripted Agents for Opensim Based Worlds.

+Most of these bots are originally created by the Wizardry and Steamworks group (www.was.fm)